 My food artistry skills are limited, but I do think that making a meal look attractive actually makes it easier to accept the fact that it’s diet-conscious.
-Although oily fish like tuna and oily fruit like avocado are relatively high in calories, they contain lots of things that are good for you, and this dish makes for a very pretty dinner plate that, and with accompanying green salad, comes to just 320 calories by my calculation.
+Although oily fish like tuna and oily fruit like avocado are relatively high in calories, they contain lots of things that are good for you.
+My diet-conscious Tuna Timbale makes for a very pretty dinner plate that, and with accompanying green salad, comes to just 320 calories by my calculation.

 For each person: